m1k1o/go-transcode/README.md

 The source code is in the following files/folders:

-- cmd/ and main.go : source for the command-line interface
+- `cmd/` and `main.go`: source for the command-line interface
-- internal/ : actual source code logic
+- `internal/`: actual source code logic
-- hls/ : process runner for HLS transcoding
+- `hls/`: process runner for HLS transcoding

-TODO: document different modules/packages and dependencies
+*TODO: document different modules/packages and dependencies*

 Other files/folders in the repositories are:

-- data/ : files used/served by go-transcode
+- `data/`: files used/served by go-transcode
-- profiles/ and profiles_nvidia/ : the ffmpeg profiles for transcoding
+- `profiles/ and profiles_nvidia/`: the ffmpeg profiles for transcoding
-- dev/ : some docker helper scripts
+- `dev/`: some docker helper scripts
-- tests/ : some tests for the project
+- `tests/`: some tests for the project
-- god.mod and go.sum : golang dependencies/modules tracking
+- `god.mod` and `go.sum`: golang dependencies/modules tracking
-- Dockerfile, Dockerfile.nvidia and docker-compose.yaml : for the docker lovers
+- `Dockerfile`, `Dockerfile.nvidia` and `docker-compose.yaml`: for the docker lovers
-- LICENSE : licensing information (Apache 2.0)
+- `LICENSE`: licensing information (Apache 2.0)